 3. If the dispute has not been resolved or if the student is still unsatisfied with the response in Step 2, the student may take a third step and file the appeal to the Regional Vice President of Education Affiliates.
-This appeal must also be in writing and must be received in the corporate office (5026-D Campbell Boulevard, Baltimore, Maryland 21236) within seven calendar days of being notified of the Campus Appeals Committee's decision.
+This appeal must also be in writing and must be received in the corporate office (5026-D Campbell Boulevard, Baltimore, Maryland 21236) within seven calendar days of being notified of the Campus Review Committee's decision.
 The appeal to the Regional Vice President may also be submitted by e-mail.
 The Regional Vice President will conduct an investigation of the issue and will respond to the student within seven calendar days of receiving the escalated grievance.
 All decisions will be provided in writing (e-mail) and will be delivered to the student in person if the student is on campus and will also be sent to the student's official school e-mail and the mailing address of record with acknowledgement of receipt required.
+4. If the dispute has not been resolved the student may submit a request for reconsideration of the decision to the appropriate individual/s (depending on the student's program of study).
+Non-nursing students will submit the request for reconsideration to the Chief Transformation Officer at Education Affiliates.
+This request for reconsideration must be submitted in writing (e-mail) to the appropriate person within ten calendar days of being notified of the Regional Vice President's decision.
+The Chief Transformation Officer will conduct his or her own investigation of the issue and will respond to the student within seven calendar days of receiving the request for reconsideration.
+All decisions will be provided in writing and delivered to the student in person if the student is on campus or to the student's official e-mail address or mailing address of record with acknowledgement of receipt required.

-4. If the dispute has not been resolved or if the student is still unsatisfied with the response in Step 3, the student may take a fourth step and file the appeal to the VP of Academic Affairs at Education Affiliates.
-This appeal must also be in writing and must be received in the Corporate Office within seven calendar days of being notified of the Regional Vice President's decision.
-The VP of Academic Affairs will conduct his or her own investigation of the issue and will respond to the student within seven calendar days of receiving the escalated complaint.
-All decisions will be provided in writing and delivered to the student in person if the student is on campus or to the student's mailing address of record with acknowledgement of receipt required.
-5. If the dispute remains unresolved after evaluation by the VP of Academic Affairs of Education Affiliates, the student should address his or her concerns by directing them to the State Licensing Authority, the College's accrediting body, and/or College's programmatic accrediting body.
-Students who reside out of state may contact any of the agencies listed below or contact the Campus President for information about agencies in their local area.
+5. If the dispute remains unresolved after evaluation by the Chief Transformation Officer of Education Affiliates, the student may choose to address his or her concerns by directing them to the state licensing authority, the College's accrediting body, and/or programmatic accrediting/approving agencies - see list below.
 Students who reside out of state may contact any of the agencies listed below or contact the Campus President for information about agencies in their local area.

-The title and address of the state licensing authority is: This section has been revised.
-See addendum version 2.
+The title and address of the state licensing authority is: